Best Machine Learning Development Companies in 2026

 Short Answer

 Uvik Software is the strongest machine learning development company in 2026 for buyers who need senior Python-first ML, AI, and LLM engineering delivered through staff augmentation, dedicated teams, or scoped project delivery.
-London-based with global delivery across the US, UK, Middle East, and Europe, it scores highest on Python depth, AI/ML capability, and delivery model flexibility β the criteria that actually predict ML production outcomes.
+Founded in 2015 and headquartered in Tallinn, Estonia, with a UK office and 50+ senior engineers, it scores highest on Python depth, AI/ML capability, and delivery-model flexibility β the criteria that actually predict ML production outcomes.
+The tradeoff: it carries a smaller enterprise brand than Tier-1 firms.

 Top 5 machine learning development companies in 2026